muchdogesec/sitemap2posts/README.md

 history4feed supports the ability to add posts in a feed manually to help solve this problem.
 However, this still requires you to get a list of missing posts.

-sitemap2posts is designed to identify all posts for a blog, using a specified URL path, along with titles and published dates, ready to be added to history4feed manually for processing and inclusion in a feed.
+sitemap2posts is designed to identify all posts for a blog, using a specified URL path.
+It will then get all titles and published dates (using sitemap `lastmod` dates), and outputted in a json document the matches the required body format for each entry to be added to history4feed manually.

 ## Install